Untangling the Web: Dividing Co-Ownership of Property

 • A business decision, such as partners owning property together;

-• A family decision, to own a vacation property, investment property, or a family property, together;
+• A family decision, to own a vacation property, investment property, or family property, together;

 • A real estate investment, where several individuals decide together to invest in a piece of real estate;